James Gandolfini as Tony Soprano, Jersey mob boss and conflicted family man

 What’d He Wear?

 A staple of Tony Soprano’s wardrobe is a number of boldly checked jackets and sport coats.
-On occasion during the second, third, and fourth seasons, he wears a sport coat with a large-scale Glen Urquhart check, consisting of a large brown houndstooth check against a smaller cream and brown woven check.
+On occasion during the second, third, and fourth seasons, he wears a sport coat with a large-scale glen plaid check in black and cream.

 In a September 2014 interview with The Independent, the show’s costumer Juliet Polcsa noted that, as he got heavier over the course of the show, James Gandolfini was less comfortable in closer-fitting knit polos and so he would be outfitted more frequently in button-up shirts.
 Although this was a practical decision informed by his size, it also had the benefit of reflecting greater prestige as Tony’s power grew in the underworld.

-During both of the jacket’s second season appearances – which Tony wearing it to a therapy appointment, a strip club, and his daughter’s graduation – he wears it over a black soft short-sleeve polo shirt with three light brown urea buttons.
+During both of the jacket’s second season appearances – which Tony wearing it to a therapy appointment, a strip club, and his daughter’s graduation – he wears it over a black soft long-sleeve polo shirt made by Axis (as confirmed in this 2017 auction listing) with three light brown urea buttons.
 The soft, comfortable fabric of the shirt may be cashmere.

 Tony wears his black polo tucked into black reverse-pleated trousers for these occasions as well.
-They have side pockets – and likely jetted back pockets – and bottom cuffs.
-He wears them with a black leather belt with a squared steel single-claw buckle.
-Due to the black in the rest of his outfit, Tony also wears a pair of black leather 5-eyelet split-toe bluchers and black ribbed wool dress socks.
+They have side pockets – and likely jetted back pockets – and turn-ups (cuffs) on the bottom.
+He wears them with a black leather belt with a squared steel single-prong buckle.
+Due to the black in the rest of his outfit, Tony also wears a pair of black leather 5-eyelet split-toe derby shoes from Allen Edmonds and black ribbed wool dress socks.

 Beginning with the jacket’s third season appearances, Tony begins embracing the earth tone possibilities and incorporates more brown into the rest of his wardrobe.
 For a visit to his uncle’s oncologist in “Second Opinion” (Episode 3.07), Tony wears a white mock-neck silk knit shirt with a taupe pick-stripe texture across the chest.